The-Strategy-Unit/nhp_elicitation_tool/inst/app/mitigators_text/readmission_within_28_days.md

 Emergency readmissions to hospital is typical regarded as an unfavourable outcome.
 There are a range of interventions that have been shown to be effective in reducing the level of readmissions including patient education, timely outpatient appointments, medication reconciliation and telephone follow ups.

-The tool identifies patients who are readmitted within 28 days of being discharged from hospital.
+The tool identifies patients who are readmitted as an emergency within 28 days of being discharged from hospital.